Story of Kate's Lazy Desert

 The answer came when we were staying in Los Angeles for the winter while I was working on my first solo album.

-Then Monica set to work on procuring the land and arranging the move of the airstreams across the county and setting up all the systems for operation -- Phillip and Scott did their magical treatments to the Airstreams and grounds and we're still tweaking and improving as we go along!
+Then Monica set to work on procuring the land and arranging the move of the airstreams across the county and setting up all the systems for operation --Don and Megan are our neighbors and new friends who make sure your stay with us at lazy desert is just as special as we intended!

 Terrain and Weather